Searchlight2/Searchlight2/README.md

 <br>

-An absolutely fundemental and entirey non-trivial design aspect of Searchlight2 is convenient and familiar means for users to exhaustively modify all downstream plots and visualisations.
-Searchlight2 provides several means for users to do so.
+In most projects a level of downstream plot "tweaking" is normal.
+A core and non-trivial design feature of Searchlight2 is provision of a convenient and familiar means for exhaustive downstream modification of all plots and images. **Each plot is generated using R from R-scripts located beside the plot in the plot folder**.
+Scripts are standalone linking where necessary to intermediate files located in the data folder.
+Scripts have a consistent, logical and well commented layout, with most visual features as named parameters.
+To plot the package ggplot is used and a gg-theme is employed.
+This aims to make it easy for R users to modify each plot visually, without the need for extensive re-coding.

 <br>

-All plots and images are generated using the R package ggplot2 with a gg theme. **The R-script for each plot type is located beside the plot in the plot folder**, and is standalone.
-Linking where necessary to intermediate files provided in the data folder.
-These scripts are consistent, well commented, and user friendly, allowing anyone familiar with R to easily and quickly modify plot visuals. **As well as scripts for each individual plot type a script is provided that re-generates every plot in an entire workflow simultaneously (workflow.r)**.
+**In addition to scripts for each individual plot type a script is provided that re-generates every plot in an entire workflow simultaneously (workflow.r)**.
 By modifiying single parameters (such as fonts, colours, etc) in this workflow level r-script all plots can be modified simultaneously to meet users specific tastes.

 <br>

-**For users who are not R literate, Searchlgiht2 also generates a Shiny app (graphical user interface)**, which allows a comprehensive range of visual features to be modified downstream for all plots in each workflow.
+**For users who are not R literate, Searchlight2 also generates a Shiny app (graphical user interface)**, which allows a comprehensive range of visual features to be modified downstream for all plots in each workflow.
 To run the Shiny app please install R-studio ([see Download and first time setup](#Download_and_first_time_setup)).
 Next, goto the (base) results folder for your Searchlight2 run and open the "shiny" folder.
 Open the server.r file in R-studio click the "Run App" button in the top right, next to the green arrow.
 The app should open in your default web-browser.
 From there it is self explanatory.
 For example:

 ```
 /Results/shiny/global.r